Moksh-NUAUV/team-nirma-auv-portfolio/README.md

 # team-nirma-auv-portfolio Moksh Kandhari

-Welcome to my robotics and embedded systems portfolio!
 I’m a core team member of **Team Nirma AUV**, where I specialize in autonomy, sensor integration, and real-time control systems using ROS and embedded microcontrollers.

 > 🥈 2nd Worldwide – SAUVC 2025